encoded-byte/miniNES/README.md

 # miniNES

-A minimal Famicom/NES emulator written in C++ just for fun.
+A minimal Famicom/NES emulator built in C++ just for fun.

 Compilation
 -----------